Gingerbread Cookies

 - Add the flour mixture and mix on low speed until combined.
 Divide the dough in half and shape into two discs.
 Wrap the discs in plastic wrap and chill in the refrigerator until firm, at least 1 hour or up to three days.

-- Meanwhile, preheat the oven to 350°F ; set two racks near the middle of the oven.
+- Meanwhile, preheat the oven to 350°F (175°C); set two racks in the middle of the oven.
 Line two baking sheets with parchment paper.

 - Bake the cookies, rotating the sheets from top to bottom and front to back midway through, for 8 to 10 minutes or until they feel firm.
 Let the cookies cool on the baking sheets for several minutes until set, then transfer to a rack to cool completely.
 Repeat with the remaining dough.

 - When the cookies are completely cool, decorate with icing.
-Let the icing set completely, a few hours, then store in an airtight container.
+Let the icing set completely, a few hours, then store in an airtight container for up to 4 days.

-- Freezer-Friendly Instructions: The Cookie Dough can be Frozen for up to 3 Months: Shape the dough into 2 discs, wrap each securely in plastic wrap, and place them in a sealable bag.
-When ready to bake, remove the disks from the freezer, thaw the dough until pliable, and then proceed with recipe.
-To Freeze After Baking: Let the cookies cool completely and store in an airtight container separating layers with parchment paper or aluminum foil.
-Before serving, remove the cookies from the container and let them come to room temperature.
+- Freezing Instructions: The cookie dough can be frozen for up to 3 months.
+Shape it into 2 discs, wrap each in plastic wrap, and place them in a sealable bag.
+When ready to bake, thaw the dough until pliable and proceed with the recipe.
+The baked cookies can also be frozen for up to 3 months.
+Once cooled, store in an airtight container, separating layers with parchment paper or foil.
+Before serving, let the cookies thaw to room temperature.

 Nutrition Information